 This may come as a surprise to many given that Vegas is pretty much the world’s epicenter of gambling.
 There aren’t actually any desktop sportsbooks in Nevada, as the state has still only approved certain platforms for mobile app betting.
 It would still seem that a large number of sports bets within Nevada are placed at physical casinos, but there is a growing trend for Nevada residents to look for online sports betting options.
 Let’s look at the top three here:

-As an interesting fact, William Hill actually manages the largest number of sportsbooks throughout Nevada.
-They’ve been doing it successfully for almost a decade, and now they have their own branded mobile app available for players based in Nevada to use.
-They’ve been gradually rolling out their platform across the US in recent years, but the mobile app available to Nevada residents is definitely up there with some of the best.
+As an interesting fact, in early 2021, Caesars announced the completion of their acquisition of William Hill.
+And so currently, they have the largest number of sportsbooks throughout Nevada.
+William Hill had been doing it successfully for almost a decade, and now Caesars have their own branded mobile app available for players based in Nevada to use.

 Much like William Hill, Golden Nugget is also in operation across numerous states in the USA, not just Nevada.
 While the Golden Nugget Casino has been doing well in Nevada for years, the sportsbook app only launched in 2017.
 They have a solid welcome offer, but there is an interesting restriction – you cannot bet on the Houston Rockets through the Golden Nugget app, as the owner of Golden Nugget Casino also owns this prestigious basketball team.